 “We also assisted the medical team to convey the victims to the University of Calabar Teaching Hospital, where they are currently being attended to.”

-An eyewitness, Mr. (*18*) Okeke, who stated he was popping out of an Access Bank department beside the CBN when the explosion occurred, stated it immediately triggered panic throughout the space.
+An eyewitness, Mr. (*18*) Okeke, who stated he was popping out of an Access Bank department beside the CBN when the explosion occurred, said it immediately triggered panic throughout the space.

-A nurse hooked up to the state fireplace service, who most well-liked with anonymity, stated that she prayed the victims survive as a result a few of them have been badly injured.
+A nurse hooked up to the state fireplace service, who most preferred to remain anonymous, stated that she prayed the victims survive, as a result, a few of them were badly injured.

 “While we were trying to convey the victims to the bus, some of them were bleeding badly.
 I am praying that most of them do not die because the explosion affected them,” she stated.

-Meanwhile, the CBN workplace is presently below tight safety with armed policemen positioned strategically across the premises.
-Normal vehicular motion has been restored as of the time of submitting this report.
+Meanwhile, the CBN workplace is presently below tight safety standards, with armed policemen strategically positioned across the premises.
+Normal vehicular motion has been restored as of this report’s submission.

-At the gate of the financial institution, the family of the workers has been seen crying.
+At the financial institution’s gate, the workers’ families have been seen crying.
 They demanded to see their family working within the financial institution.

-When approached, an official of the financial institution declined the remark, saying, “We are traumatised right now.
+When approached, an official of the financial institution declined to comment, saying, “We are traumatised right now.
 No one can talk.”

-The Acting Inspector-General of Police in command of Zone 6, Calabar, Mr Baba-Adisa Bolanta, who additionally inspected the scene, stated the explosion was suspected to be from the gasoline cylinder within the central air-conditioning unit.
+The Acting Inspector-General of Police in command of Zone 6, Calabar, Mr Baba-Adisa Bolanta, who additionally inspected the scene, stated that the explosion was suspected to have been from the gasoline cylinder within the central air-conditioning unit.

 “This is just an initial assessment, and it is not confirmed yet.
-It is when a final result has been given that we will confirm what happened,” he stated.
+When a final result has been given, we will confirm what happened,” he stated.

 Also, the Director-General of the State Emergency Management Agency, Mr John Inaku, described the catastrophe as unlucky.

-He appealed to the general public to stay calm as related safety businesses have been on high of the state of affairs.
+He appealed to the general public to stay calm, as related safety businesses have been concerned about the state of affairs.

-Meanwhile, the Cross River State Government has suggested most of the people train restraint following the explosion.
+Meanwhile, the Cross River State Government has suggested that most people exercise restraint following the explosion.

-Esu assured the CBN workers of the state authorities assist to allow it to proceed with the regular operations whereas investigation and rehabilitation work would start.
+Esu assured the CBN workers that the state authorities would assist in allowing it to proceed with regular operations, while investigation and rehabilitation work would start.

 The state CBN Controller, Dr Graham Kalio, stated the explosion occurred out of the blue on the banking corridor with its attendant harmful impacts resonating throughout constructionists.